Cyb10101/notes/System/Linux/Backup-Entire-Disk.md

 Open GParted and fix "Not all of space available" with "Repair".

 Maybe you wan't expand partition after cloning with GParted.
-(Windows see Attention!)
+(Windows see above: Warning)

 ## Backup with PV and compression (ETA)